Why ‘back to school’ doesn’t mean parents can be ignored at work

 Senior Content Officer, Mental Health at Work

-As ‘back to school’ fever dies down, we explore what challenges parents face in the workplace year-round, and what employers can do to help.
+As children return to school for the last term of the academic year, we explore what challenges parents face in the workplace year-round, and what employers can do to help.

-As September rolls around and the school term begins once more, many parents and guardians can breathe a sigh of relief.
+As the Easter holiday draws to a close and and the school term begins once more, many parents and guardians can breathe a sigh of relief.
 Getting back into a routine and not having to worry about changing childcare arrangements might help you or your staff feel more comfortable and in control of your personal lives.

 However, school can’t fix all the stresses and strains that parents and guardians experience.
 Maintaining a work/life balance while caring for children can be difficult, and many parents feel that they are forced to choose between the needs of their family and the needs of their workplace.

 Parents are really struggling to find childcare that will work with the hours their employer want them to work

 Working Families is a work/life balance charity which aims to remove the barriers that people withface in the workplace.
 Lucy Devine, head of communications and marketing for Working Families, says that parents, and anyone who has caring responsibilities for a family member, often have to do a balancing act to be able to meet the needs of their job with their caring roles.

 “We are hearing a lot at the moment from parents who are really struggling to find childcare that will work with the hours their employer want them to work, which obviously causes a lot of anxiety and stress,” she says.
 “Either they don’t have those arrangements in place, or the pandemic has disrupted their care and they are struggling now to find local, affordable alternatives.”

 She adds that while we are slowly returning to ‘normal’ for many people in terms of going back to offices or school, COVID-19 is still causing worries for parents and carers.
 “Regular testing is still a big part of life for school children and parents are having to deal with the logistics of staggered school starts and possible need to isolate,” she says.